Learn More About Haliburton Forest Staff & Our History

 Already over 50 years old, here’s why Haliburton Forest will be here for another 100 years

-In summary, Haliburton Forest is one company with two divisions and seven businesses.
-We provide year-round employment to 60 people and work closely on a regular basis with 30 independent contractors.
-With a skilled management team and a tight operational focus, our business strategy is to be environmentally sustainable, socially responsible, and economically viable in everything that we do, in order that Haliburton Forest may grow and improve over the very long term.
+In summary, Haliburton Forest is one company with two divisions and over 20 businesses.
+We provide year-round employment to 150 people and work closely on a regular basis with 50 independent contractors.
+We have a skilled management team, devoted staff, and a hands-on-get-it-done attitude.
+Our business strategy is to be environmentally sustainable, socially responsible, and economically viable in everything that we do, in order that Haliburton Forest may prosper over the very long term.

 This is the story of who we are and what we do, beginning with our history, leading into the present, and ending with a vision for where we will be in 100 years.